 Tuition and fees may vary based on program, residential status, and other factors.

-State residency is determined by the University of Pittsburgh from information you provide on your application.
+State residency is determined by the University of Pittsburgh based on information you provide on your application.
 Your invoice will indicate your classification.
-A student classified as out of state will also receive instructions on how to appeal the classification, provided their circumstances fall within the University’s guidelines.
+A student classified as out of state will also receive instructions on how to appeal the classification, provided the student's circumstances fall within the University’s guidelines.
 For details, please view the University Tuition Eligibility Guidelines.

-Educational Loans for Full-Time and Professional MBA Students
+Educational Loans for Full-Time and Part-Time MBA Students

 Once students have gained admission to their MBA program of choice, they can inquire about educational loans through the MBA Admissions Office or by contacting the University of Pittsburgh's Office of Admissions and Financial Aid.
 Students will also receive a link to the Katz Admitted Student Intranet, which details the different types of educational loans available for MBA students.
 Two general types of educational loans exist: